Key takeaways

 Investigate anomalies and fraud red flags

-Stay alert to patterns that do not fit your business, as we also surface in our AI accounting insights, finance dashboard:
+Stay alert to patterns that do not fit your business:

 - Round number transfers without purpose, duplicate transactions, irregular spikes or drops.